IdentityPython/pysaml2/doc/howto/idp.rst

 - The application states that a 401 reponse should be returned if a user can not be identified.

-- The egress challenger, in this case the plugin form, is activated.
+- The egress challenger, in this case the plugin 'form', is activated.
     The configuration of this plugin is::

         [plugin:form]